Daniel-16/Daniel-16/README.md

 </a>
 <br />
 <!-- <h2>What am I currently working on🔭</h2> -->
 Hello!
 My name is Daniel and I am a fullstack web developer from Nigeria majoring in computer science.
-I am a passionate developer and I'm always curious in learing about new technologies and how to convert the knowledge of such technologies into problem solving tools.
+I am a passionate developer and I'm always curious in learning about new technologies and how to convert the knowledge of such technologies into problem solving tools.
 <!-- I also love to spread the knowledge I through teaching. -->

 <!-- <h2>What am I learning?</h2>